-Another year and Earth Day has come and gone.
-Folks around the globe celebrated this past Sunday with hikes, community gatherings, and anything else to appreciate the beauty of our shared home.
+Earth Day is celebrated around the globe with hikes, community gatherings, and anything else to appreciate the beauty of our shared home.
 But where does the green thinking go once Earth Day is over?
 It’s one thing to post a pic of a gorgeous tree on Instagram, however, and another thing to actually live an eco-conscious lifestyle.

 Wondering how you can make Earth Day last longer and work towards an Earth Year?
 Here are some simple yet substantial steps you can take towards a greener lifestyle beyond Earth Day.

 Obvious but important, reusing is a mantra that can be applied to plenty of instances in everyday life.
 Reusable water bottles and tumblers are available at most stores these days, replacing the cups you might use in the office or at Starbucks.
 To kick it up a notch, try reusable straws.
 LINK